...

 Which Property Should Be Included In Texas Probate or Intestate

 Just because most Americans and Texans die without a will does not mean that you should be one of those people.
 Not giving those people most important to you the right to receive your property upon your passing is a huge mistake.
-By the same token, you also I cannot specify which people you do not want to inherit from me.
-This does not mean that you are petty or greedy if you have persons in mind that you do not want to inherit from you.
+By the same token, you also cannot specify which people you do not want to inherit from me.
+This does not mean that you are petty or greedy if you have people in mind whom you do not want to inherit from you.

 For instance, you may know of certain people in your life whose inheriting property would be a major negative for them.
-This could be for any number of reasons but mostly because those persons would abuse the privilege of inheriting property.
+This could be for any number of reasons, but mostly because those persons would abuse the privilege of inheriting property.
 As such, you should think carefully about what you want your legacy to be and whether or not you want to risk passing away without a will.
 I hope you can already tell that the effects of your doing so can be significant and negative.

 Why is it that most people die without a will?

-Finally, you have to consider the unfortunate possibility that you could pass away under circumstances that are less than desirable such as an auto accident or workplace incident.
-In that situation, You are a state that may be in a position to capitalize on any available legal actions such as a wrongful death case.
+Finally, you have to consider the unfortunate possibility that you could pass away under circumstances that are less than desirable, such as an auto accident or workplace incident.
+In that situation, you are a state that may be in a position to capitalize on any available legal actions, such as a wrongful death case.
 All of these are possibilities that would make the drafting of a will extremely important.

-Another reason why you or anyone else for that matter may pass away without a will would be if you simply did not understand how important it was to have a will.
-While I believe most people understand what a will is and its purpose in our day-to-day lives it could be that you did not know what it will is or even conceive of what purpose the will could serve.
+Another reason why you or anyone else, for that matter, may pass away without a will would be if you simply did not understand how important it was to have a will.
+While I believe most people understand what a will is and its purpose in our day-to-day lives, it could be that you did not know what it will is or even conceive of what purpose the will could serve.
 In that case, you could foreseeably die without ever having known what a wheel is.

 Related to this circumstance is one that involves you having some wrong ideas about what penalties may attach to the inherited property for your loved ones by having a will.
-This is significant and there may not be much of an opportunity to clear any misconceptions up before your passing.
+This is significant, and there may not be much of an opportunity to clear up any misconceptions before your passing.
 Whether it is through the creation of a trust or will, there are many benefits to proper estate planning.
 However, even the best estate plan cannot overcome a lack of knowledge or inability to think through the issues associated with their case.

 The cost of having a will drafted is something that I have heard many people complain about in the past.
 Ironically, these same people will oftentimes shrug off the potential impacts of their passing away without a will.
 The way I see it, investing in an attorney on a short-term basis to draft a will is about the smartest decision you can make.

 The reason is that all of your hard work throughout your life to accumulate property could go for a loss if you cannot properly plan for your passing.
-Bearing in mind that none of us know the exact moment we’re going to pass away it is an extreme risk to either delay drafting a will or not have one at all.
+Bearing in mind that none of us knows the exact moment we’re going to pass away, it is an extreme risk to either delay drafting a will or not have one at all.
 This is especially true if her major concern is regarding cost.
-My argument would be the cost is too high for you not to have a will.
+My argument would be that the cost is too high for you not to have a will.

 What are some basic ways that property is distributed without a will?